JohnJohnBinx/Radar360/README.md

 # Radar360
 360 Degree Radar Project For TIVAC123GH6PM Microcontroller.
-This repository includes the C code (compiled in Keil Uvision), Processing IDE python code for data visualization and mechanical designs ready to be 3D printed
+This repository includes the C code (compiled in Keil Uvision), Processing IDE python code for data visualization and mechanical designs ready to be 3D printed.
+To Note; 3D models are formatted in STL Binary and unit type is in millimeters.